 A court in Jaipur, India, has ordered the arrest of Richard Gere for kissing actress Shilpa Shetty at an event in New Delhi that was intended to promote AIDS awareness.
-Mostly, it has ended up promoting the facts that India has goofy obscenity laws and that a lawyer somewhere in Jaipur has some time on his hands.
+Mostly, it has ended up promoting the facts that India has goofy obscenity laws and that a lawyer somewhere in Jaipur has time on his hands.

 Gere’s embrace and kiss of Shetty on the cheek (of her face) may have been disturbingly odd, but there was nothing “obscene” about it, at least by American standards.
 But protests broke out almost immediately after the scene became public.
 Groups of men, described as being mostly “Hindu vigilante groups,” burned Gere and Shetty in effigy, because people will pay attention to you if you set things on fire.
 A number of complaints were also filed, and one of these led to the order by a judge in Jaipur, who apparently found Gere guilty of violating public obscenity laws based on a videotape of the event.